aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ### Question 1: Distributional similarity

-To examine distributional similarity among predator species, we used a detailed survey of bromeliad communities.
+To examine [EXAMINE SOUNDS LIKE THE RESEARCHER IS A PASSIVE PARTICIPANT HERE.
+WOULD YOU CONSIDER USING 'TESTED OUR HYPOTHESIS, ADDRESSED OUR QUESTION, ETC' THROUGHOUT?] distributional similarity among predator species, we used a detailed survey of bromeliad communities.
 In 2008, each bromeliad was dissected and washed to remove invertebrates and the resulting water was filtered through two sieves (150 and 850 µm), which removed particulate organic matter